LODGE HISTORY

 THE OTHER MOTHER OF LODGES

-In 1930, Charles Ingram making a digest of our Lodges minutes for Grand Lodge History Committee, observed: This Lodge was the Mother Lodge of perhaps a score (20), of Lodges in all directions from Sacramento.
-In 1872 we refused to recommend several unaffiliated brothers of Sacramento who wished to open a lodge to be known as Industrial Lodge.
+In 1930, Charles Ingram, making a digest of our Lodges minutes for Grand Lodge History Committee, observed: This Lodge was the Mother Lodge of perhaps a score (20), of Lodges in all directions from Sacramento.
+In 1872, we refused to recommend several unaffiliated brothers of Sacramento who wished to open a lodge to be known as Industrial Lodge.

 Our minutes have little to say about the Civil War aside from an allusion or two to the public enemy.
-There were some strong feelings one way and another, and it is known one of the most distinguished of Masons was denied a high state appointment, as late as 1883, for alleged pro-Southern sentiment during the war.
-The only time the Lodge itself officially went on record was May 4, 1865, when it passed a long rhetoric-filled resolution condemning the assassination of Lincoln.
+There were some strong feelings one way or another, and it is known that one of the most distinguished of Masons was denied a high state appointment, as late as 1883, for alleged pro-Southern sentiment during the war.
+The only time the Lodge itself officially went on record was May 4, 1865, when it passed a long, rhetoric-filled resolution condemning the assassination of Lincoln.
 It was perhaps the strongest resolution of its kind passed by any Lodge in the State.

 Another thing noticeably absent from the records of Washington Lodge No. 20 in the early years is the naive humor found in the minutes of other less erudite Lodges of mining and agricultural districts.
 The word "erudite" means "deeply learned, polished, or taught."
 Its use is probably affirmed by a large number of the brethren at the time being in law and other Learned professions."